Home • Welcome to ALSO!

 • Model Third-Party (Non-Parental) Contact Act

-[Text] This act is recommended by the American Academy of Matrimonial Lawyers, not the NCCUSL.
+This act is recommended by the American Academy of Matrimonial Lawyers, not the Uniform Law Commission.
 This act addresses whether and under what circumstances a court may order contact between a child and a third party (a person other than a parent) over parental objection.

 • Uniform TOD Security Registration Act (1989)